Package 'RGAN'

 Usage

-data_transformer$fit(data, discrete_columns = NULL)
+discrete_columns = NULL,

 Arguments